deitch/ocidist/README.md

 It supports the following commands:

-* `tags` - list the tags for an image, e.g. `ocidist tags --image docker.io/library/alpine`
+* `tags` - list the tags for an image, e.g. `ocidist tags docker.io/library/alpine`
-* `manifest` - get the manifest for an image reference, e.g. `ocidist manifest --image docker.io/library/alpine:3.10`
+* `manifest` - get the manifest for an image reference, e.g. `ocidist manifest docker.io/library/alpine:3.10`
-* `pull` - pull an image based on its reference, e.g. `ocidist pull --image docker.io/library/alpine:3.10 --path /tmp/foo.tar `
+* `pull` - pull an image based on its reference, e.g. `ocidist pull docker.io/library/alpine:3.10 --path /tmp/foo.tar `

 A pulled image will be saved in the standard tar file format used for `docker save` and `docker load`, as well as `docker2aci` for `rkt`.